ubffm/deromanize/README.rst

 Indeed, ``deromanize.add_reps(reps)`` is just a shortcut for ``functools.reduce(operator.add, reps)`` with error checking. ``sum()`` would have worked just as well, but it's only for numeric types.
-Results are not automatically sort, ``ReplacementList`` has a sort method which will order the results by weight.
+Results are not automatically sorted, but ``ReplacementList`` has a sort method which will order the results by weight.

 Creating a New Key from an Existing Key (and Suffixes)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~